 “Use the design challenges as a creative prompt and promise yourself you’ll enter as many as you can—they are so great as a weekly practice and really keep your work from falling into a rut; even if you don’t win.”

-Inspired to get making?
-Check out Anda’s project tutorials, including her Cut-and-Sew Matryoshka Doll costumes for kids!
+Inspired to get creating?
+Check out Anda’s tutorial for making Cut-and-Sew Matryoshka Doll costumes for kids!